I am an expert backend Scala developer and an experienced technical leader.

 I believe that developing great software depends on many factors: the needs of the users, the objectives of the stakeholders, the constraints of the business, the skill sets of the team, and more.
 I enjoy navigating these complexities, and charting the route to a solution that both solves near-term needs and supports long-term objectives.

-Write certification test content for enterprise software development frameworks.
+Write tutorials and certification tests for enterprise software development frameworks.

 Build open-source projects including zio-env, zio-httpclient, zio-jdbc, and zio-servlet, for ZIO interoperability with environment variables,

 Vice President of Engineering, May 2017 - November 2018

 Established effective and competitive engineering at the company though thought leadership and the development and execution of the engineering vision.